evkx/evkx.github.io/content/models/opel/frontera/frontera/_index.md

 You can choose between two sound systems on the Opel Frontera.

-- With the , you get two speakers with a max system output of  watts.
+- ****: This system features two speakers and delivers a maximum output of  watts.
-- With the Max Sound system, you get two speakers with a max system output of  watts.
+- **Max Sound system**: This system features two speakers and delivers a maximum output of  watts.

-The model has 2 USB-C connections as standard.
+Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.

 ## Lights